jaschrs/LaLigaAPI/README.md

 # Disclaimer
 This project is not affiliated with or endorsed by FotMob.
 All data is owned by FotMob.
 This repository only provides code to access that data

-- Repo only provides code.
+- Repository only provides code to access publicy available data.
 - Data is sourced from FotMob, and users must respect FotMob’s terms.
 - I don’t own or license the data itself.
 - The entire project is for educational purposes, not to be used commercially